I thought some history of credit card processing would be a good base to build this post upon.

 You need to have a payment gateway sitting in between your website and your merchant processor.

-Authorize.net is the 900-pound gorilla which we have used for many years.
+Authorize.net is the 900-pound gorilla that we have used for many years.

 Their system will take all of the money you’ve collected for the day and “batch” it out after keeping it for five or 10 hours prior to depositing the funds in your bank.